sinitame/epfl-ada-project/README.md

 #### Linah
 - Compute some stats insights
+- Completion of milestone 3
 - Design of the data story timeline
+- Text redaction of the data story
-- Abstract of the readme
+- Abstract and verification of the readme